-The fastest and easiest way to travel from Surat Thani Railway Station to Krabi is take a direct bus service which picks up passengers from in front of the station.
+The fastest and easiest way to travel from Surat Thani to Krabi is to take a direct bus service which will complete the journey in 3 hours.

-There is a single daily direct service from Surat Thani Railway Station to Krabi which you can book online.
+There are currently 6 direct services a day from Surat Thani to Krabi which you can book online.

-Use the Search Box below to buy your bus tickets from Surat Thani Railway Station to Krabi Town.
+Use the Search Box below to buy your bus tickets from Surat Thani to Krabi.

 Location of Surat Thani Railway Station

 The bus service from Surat Thani to Krabi terminates at Krabi Bus Terminal.